|

 Eagle in the masonry of the main gate of the Wehrmacht ordnance test facility.
 Holzminden --

-Eagle on a pylon at a former Kaserne gate.
-Idar-Oberstein --
+Eagle on a pylon at the main gate of a Bundeswehr Pioneer Kaserne at Bodenstr.

 Partially defaced Eagle at the gate of the former Strassburg Kaserne.
 Kaiserslautern --

-Panzer Kaserne - Eagle with head and swastika removed, over Command building.
-Kassel -- This
+Panzer Kaserne - Eagle with head and swastika removed, over Command building

-Eagle appears on a building that may have been a post office during the Third
+Eagle appears on a building that was a post office during the Third

 Reich.
 Kiel -- This Eagle